LEADING OFF: Cards, Brews try again after virus postponement - WHIZ News

 HOT PADS

-Eric Hosmer, Fernando Tatis Jr. and the San Diego Padres are off to a nice start after bringing up the rear in many offensive categories in recent seasons.
+Eric Hosmer, Fernando Tatis Jr. and the San Diego Padres are off to a nice start at the plate after bringing up the rear in many offensive categories in recent seasons.

-San Diego’s plus-18 run differential (44 runs scored/26 allowed) going into the weekend was tied for second in team history in its first seven games.
-The Padres also were plus-18 in 1997, after going +30 in 1996.
-That was when Tony Gwynn was still active.
+San Diego’s plus-19 run differential (52 runs scored/33 allowed) is its second best through eight games in team history.
+The Padres with Tony Gwynn were plus-33 in 1996.

-Additionally, the Padres scored at least three runs in each of their first seven games for the third time in franchise history.
+Additionally, the Padres scored at least three runs in every game.
 Plus, they’ve looked sharp doing so in their new brown and gold color scheme, including home and road pinstripes.

 SHAKY DIAZ